soenkenils/test-service/COPILOT.md

 * Edit: Same answer but Copilot creates files on their own.
 * Agent: Is going to act a little bit like you would.

-LLMs have training cutoff dates!
+**Hint:** LLMs have training cutoff dates!
 Important: Provide the model with the context that it needs to be successful.

 ```shell
 #fetch <url-to-documentation> Follow the instructions exactly